bshetti/portworx-blog/db_cost_aws-bs.md

 Connecting to the Postgres DB is as simple as pointing the app's `ORDER_DB_HOST` to `pwx-pg-cluster`.
 See section above

+Portworx can retain internal snapshots using a snapshot [schedule policy](https://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/create-snapshots/scheduled/#creating-a-schedule-policy).
+This does not add to the cost as these snapshots are using the same storage pool.

 ### RDS configuration

 In keeping normalized with the portworx+postgres configuration, AWS RDS was configured with the following parameters:

-* Multi-AZ was turned on - similar to the psotgres cluster in the portworx+postgres config
+* [Multi-AZ](https://aws.amazon.com/rds/features/multi-az/) was turned on - similar to the postgres cluster in the portworx+postgres config.
+This RDS configuration has 1 master and 2 [read replicas](https://aws.amazon.com/rds/features/read-replicas/) as well.
 * EC2 instance type used was db.t3.large, similar to what is used in the K8S cluster
 * Storage is 200GB as with the portworx-postgres configuration
 * Snapshots are configured to be deleted after 1 day
+* No backups or backup storage

 Configuring RDS in the app is as simple as pointing the `ORDER_DB_HOST` to `acme-postgres.XXXXX.us-east-1.rds.amazonaws.com`